-Black grease spots on new carpet, caused during manufacturing, should be seen when the carpet is first unrolled.
+Black grease spots on new carpet.
+Manufacturing related, will be visible when the carpet is first unrolled.
 Grease spots not there when the carpet is first unrolled are not grease from a manufacturing machine.
 Dark grease that developed at a later date are rarely manufacturing related.
 Note: Grease is thick and should be visible.
 Machine Oil spots discussed next are different than grease.

 Spots on new carpet that start showing within days or a few weeks of installation could be drops of clear machine oil that is now attracting soil.
 In such a situation the spots will become darker with time as they attract soil.
 Oil-like substances dripping on the carpet from other equipment or furniture can react in the same way.

 Grease and oil from machinery can come in contact with the carpet during manufacturing.
 Occurs when the carpet comes in contact with bearings, or from leaking seals on equipment.
 Dark grease most always removed at the manufacturers plant.
 They will sometimes slip by.

 Manufacturer related grease and oil spots on new carpet is a manufacturing related concern and not considered a defect.
 Grease spots can be cleaned off using a solvent based cleaner.

 Mysteriously Developing Spots on New Carpet Showing as Dark Streaks – Loom Oil

 These narrow loom oil streaks will always be in a linear direction, either lengthwise or widthwise.
 The streaks show up mysteriously.
 They start out as lightly soiled lines or bands and become darker as they attract airborne and walked on soil.

 These latent streaks, caused by clear machine oil coming in contact with the carpets pile yarn during manufacturing.

 Loom oil streaks spots on new carpet are usually a correctable manufacturing concern and not a defect.
 Loom oil removed from the carpets pile with a solvent based cleaner.